kunaljaydesai/embedded-diff/README.md

 # Embedded Git Diffs

 You might be wondering why are embedded git diffs useful.
 The use case I had was to be able to show code diffs when writing tutorial blog posts, that way its easier to see how code is evolving over the course of the tutorial.
+The website is located at: [diffembed.com](https://diffembed.com)

 # Setup